manwindersingh1712/manwindersingh1712/README.md

 ### 😉 About
 - 🔭 I’m currently contributing in [DSC-GTBIT](https://dsc-gtbit.netlify.app// "HackinCodes").
+-  I’m currently working as an Intern at in [IOSD](https://iosd.tech/ ).
 - 🌱 I’m currently learning websockets and practicing ds and algo.
 - 🏄‍ Actively contributing to various organisations and Open-Source Projects.
 - 🤔 I’m looking for help with Data Structures and Algorithm.